Research

 Highlights: This paper shows that ancient Chinese wisdom can help investors, academics, professionals, and regulators better understand the financial markets and make more feasible decisions accordingly.
 This is a pioneering study that systematically understands how Chinese wisdom can be used to understand financial markets in different situations.
 As there are countless experiences and histories that may be used to learn and reflect on the financial market and investor behaviours, this paper provides an example of how to learn these lessons and shows some insights about the future of finance using ancient Chinese wisdom.

-Note: This work has been accepted to present at the 2024 ESRC SWDTP PhD Student Annual Conference.
-Major revisions are expected.
+Note: This work has been presented at the 2024 ESRC SWDTP PhD Student Annual Conference.

 Highlights: Our results show that animal welfare (“Art”) contributes to the balance between economic development and environmental problems.
 These findings are important for future animal welfare protection and enhancement, particularly in developing countries.
 We can also take these advantages to better One-health city and Zero-Carbon city construction, where we need to think of community members, not just humans.

 Note: This work has been selected to present (poster) by Siwen at the IFLA 60th World Congress in Istanbul.
-This is an initial draft and is under major restructuring and revising.

 Here is Jay's story of his Academic Research Journey.